Ex-player sues Penn State over football hazing allegations

 Sandusky’s arrest prompted the firing of Hall of Fame head coach Joe Paterno, and the university subsequently paid more than $100 million to people who said they had been abused by Sandusky.

+Humphries’ lawyer, Steven Marino, said it took courage for his client to come forward.

+“And he wants to be vindicated — he didn’t leave Penn State because he wanted to,” Marino said late Tuesday.
+“He left Penn State because he was harassed, bullied, humiliated.
+He wasn’t protected, like he was entitled to be.”

 The lawsuit claims some of the older players would physically restrain younger players, taunt them and engage in mock sex acts.
-It further claims that starting in January 2018, several players “collectively orchestrated, participated in, directed and or facilitated a campaign to harass and haze lower classmen members of the Penn State football team,” including the former player who sued.
+It further claims that starting in January 2018, several players “collectively orchestrated, participated in, directed and or facilitated a campaign to harass and haze lower classmen members of the Penn State football team,” including Humphries.

-A message seeking comment was left for the plaintiff’s lawyers, Steven F. Marino and Joseph Auddino of Philadelphia.
-The AP does not generally name people who say they are victims of sexual abuse or similar crimes unless they consent to being identified.
+The AP does not generally name people who say they are victims of sexual abuse or similar crimes unless they consent to being identified, but Marino gave consent on his client’s behalf.

 Penn State’s statement issued Tuesday said its Office of Sexual Misconduct Prevention and Response and the Office of Student Conduct investigated, and that Penn State police turned over results of its own investigation to Centre County District Attorney Bernie F. Cantorna.